thlorenz/valuepack-fix-npmatchub/README.md

 3. collect github repository data for all github logins supplied for that user
   - since multiple npm users could use same gihub logins at time, check to not get this info twice
 4. deduce missing package urls from npm packages, their names and the github logins of the user
-  - to speed that up, we can just look up github repos that we already mined for each login instead of pinging github directly like npmatchub does by default
+  - to speed that up, we can just look up github repos that we already fixed for each login instead of pinging github directly like npmatchub does by default
   - therefore we'll override `resolve`
-5. at this point all data has been mined and missing pieces filled in
+5. at this point all data has been fixd and missing pieces filled in

 ## Status